IBIData/nos-forms-jquery/README.md

 ###**honeypot**

  Accepts a boolean.
-By default, there are two honeypot text fields rendered on each form (one is empty and one has a preset value).
+Optionally, there are two honeypot text fields rendered on each form (one is empty and one has a preset value).
 Both are hidden by CSS and JS.
 If either are modified, the form data will be ignored and the plugin will submit an object instead: **{ honeypot: true }**.
 You are free to handle this however needed in your submit function.

 ###**messages**